UMWEDU/umw-essentials-sync/_pages/first-year.md

  	<li>critical examination of the class literature</li>
  	<li>development of writing and speaking skills</li>
 </ul>
-<h2>Common Reading</h2>
+<h2>Common Read</h2>
-At Orientation each new student will receive a copy of <em>Hidden Figures </em>to read over the summer.
-This will serve as the foundation of a shared intellectual experience that will continue at <a href="http://orientation.umw.edu/newstudentwelcome/">New Student Arrival</a> with Common Reading discussions.
+<span style="color: #333333;font-family: 'Helvetica',sans-serif">At Orientation each new student will receive a copy of the <a href="http://academics.umw.edu/fye/common-read/">common read</a> book <em><span style="font-family: 'Helvetica',sans-serif">Hidden Figures </span></em>to read over the summer.
+This will serve as the foundation of a shared intellectual experience that will continue at new student arrival with Common Read discussions.</span>

+&nbsp;